Type of entity

 Border Crossings features a wide range of arts and culture topics such as artist profiles, theatre reviews, interviews, photography portfolios and editorials, from both a Canadian perspective and an international one.
-Its content is “more curated than edited” and it stands alone as Canada’s premier arts magazine.
+Border Crossings describes its content as “more curated than edited” and it stands alone as Canada’s premier arts magazine.

 Place access points

 Created by Alexandra Moreau (July 2019).
 Revised by N. Courrier (July 2019).